MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-getstringtypeexa.md

 Retrieves character type information for the characters in the specified source string.
 For each character in the string, the function sets one or more bits in the corresponding 16-bit element of the output array.
 Each bit identifies a given character type, for example, letter, digit, or neither.
 <div class="alert"><b>Caution</b>  Using the <b>GetStringTypeEx</b> function incorrectly can compromise the security of your application.
 To avoid a buffer overflow, the application must set the output buffer size correctly.
-For more security information, see <a href="https://msdn.microsoft.com/library/ms632584(v=VS.85).aspx">Security Considerations: Windows User Interface</a>.</div><div> </div><div class="alert"><b>Note</b>  Unlike its close relatives <a href="https://msdn.microsoft.com/8fe771ae-80f6-473d-b2d8-8331c58ffb5a">GetStringTypeA</a> and <a href="https://msdn.microsoft.com/092541ea-e568-4aa3-b99e-ce0bac9c120b">GetStringTypeW</a>, this function exhibits appropriate ANSI or Unicode behavior through the use of the #define UNICODE switch.
+For more security information, see <a href="sec_winui">Security Considerations: Windows User Interface</a>.</div><div> </div><div class="alert"><b>Note</b>  Unlike its close relatives <a href="https://msdn.microsoft.com/8fe771ae-80f6-473d-b2d8-8331c58ffb5a">GetStringTypeA</a> and <a href="https://msdn.microsoft.com/092541ea-e568-4aa3-b99e-ce0bac9c120b">GetStringTypeW</a>, this function exhibits appropriate ANSI or Unicode behavior through the use of the #define UNICODE switch.
 This is the recommended function for character type retrieval.</div><div> </div>

 ## -parameters